git/git.github.io/rev_news/drafts/edition-4.md

 place because email clients these days tend to heavily reformat the content they send.
-This reformatting, which may include word-wrapping the text, making it quoted-printable, adding MIME parts or replacing tabs with spaces, will in most cases makes inlined patches sent to the Git mailing list impossible to apply or even review.
+This reformatting, which may include word-wrapping the text, making it quoted-printable, adding MIME parts or replacing tabs with spaces, will in most cases make inlined patches sent to the Git mailing list impossible to apply or even review.

 That's why the SubmittingPatches documentation file has [a long